rgant/saas-api-boilerplate/ourmarshmallow/README.md

     * This is necessary because we broke the `DIRECTION_MAPPING` attribute and it's how the super() code already checks things.
   * `Relationship(type_)` parameter is set to the (dasherized) version of `model.__name__`.
     * Example: `camel_to_kebab_case(CamelCase.__name__) == 'camel-case'`
+  * `Relationship(attribute)` parameter is set to the attribute name for the SQLAlchemy relation.
   * `Relationship(relationship_name)` parameter is set to the (dasherized) version of the attribute name for the SQLAlchemy relation.
     * Example: `kwargs['relationship_name'] == dasherize(Comments.author.prop.key)`
   * `Relationship(parent_self_url)` parameter is set to the `self_url` of the `schema_cls` for the converter.